 Home Construction Attorney

-For most people, purchasing a home is the biggest investment of their lifetime.
-Many people literally invest their life savings only to later find out that their home has major construction defects such as a cracking foundation, leaking roof, building code violations or toxic mold.
+Many people literally their savings only to later find out that their home has major construction defects such as a cracking foundation, leaking roof, building code violations or toxic mold.
 Many of these defects do not show up for months or even for years after construction has been completed.
 Sadly, many people are left with a home that cannot even be sold for a sum that covers the mortgage on the property.

 We handle cases including significant construction defects including the following problems: